no-go/UART-Smartwatch/README.md

 ## The Firmware

 This is a **always on** version.
 The timer2 is set to 1sec and the time is always shown.
 Every second Display and powerbar gets an update.
+It runs for 4 hour and 30 minutes with a 180mAh Lipo.

 [UART-Smartwatch / Arduino IDE](https://raw.githubusercontent.com/no-go/UART-Smartwatch/lowCost/UART-Smartwatch_firmware/UART-Smartwatch_firmware.ino)